 - Replace all deprecated cryptography solutions with industry-standard encryption protocols.

-- Implement encryption for all data on the VSAN.
+- Implement encryption for all data on the vSAN.

 If data stored on the virtual SAN isn’t encrypted, it is subject to viewing and theft by unauthorized parties.
 Storing sensitive customer data without encryption also breaks some data protection regulations like PCI-DSS, which requires payment card data to be encrypted while stored.